sarwar1995/clone-rfa/README.md

 Other npm packages:
 `npm install resolve-url-loader --save-dev`

-tinymce-mathjax:
-`npm i @dimakorotkov/tinymce-mathjax --save`

-Mathjax:
-`npm i mathjax --save`

 ### Note:
+There are two other external dependencies (tinymce-mathjax: `npm i @dimakorotkov/tinymce-mathjax --save` and Mathjax: `npm i mathjax --save`).
+However, tinymce-mathjax and Mathjax are already in the branch so you don't need to install them on your local machine.

 For Mathjax plugin to work it needs to be served from `/static/frontend/public/`, so you will notice that there are two new folders in public called `mathjax` and `@dimakorotkov`.
-These are basically the same folders copied from node_modules after installing the two packages.
+These are basically the same folders copied from node_modules after the two packages were locally installed.

 ## Testing
 Install pytest-django `pip install pytest-django` or `pipenv install pytest-django`